-Outpatient hospital or ambulatory surgical center (continued) You pay Standard Option Value Plan Not covered: All charges All charges • Surgical facility charges billed by entities that are not accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF), or the Accreditation Association for Ambulatory Health Care (AAAHC), or which do not have Medicare certification as an ASC facility. • Expenses for observation/status rooms and related services in excess of 48 hours that does not meet our criteria for coverage.
-Extended care benefits/Skilled nursing care facility benefits Semiprivate room, board, services and supplies provided in a skilled nursing care facility (SNF) for up to 15 days per person per calendar year when: PPO: 10% of the Plan's allowance for up to 15 days per person per calendar year; all PPO: 20% of the Plan's allowance for up to 15 days per person per calendar year; all you are admitted directly from a covered inpatient hospital stay of at least 3 consecutive days; charges after 15 days Non-PPO: 30% of the Plan's charges after 15 days (calendar year deductible applies) you are admitted to the SNF for the same condition as the hospital stay; allowance for up to 15 days per person per calendar year and any Non-PPO: 40% of the Plan's allowance for up to 15 days per your care is provided by an R.N., L.P.N., or L.V.N. and is directed and supervised by a doctor (M.D. or D.O.) difference between our allowance and the billed amount; all charges after 15 days person per calendar year and any difference between our allowance and the billed amount; Note: Preauthorization for these services is required.
+Outpatient hospital or ambulatory surgical center (continued) You pay Standard Option Value Plan Not covered: Surgical facility charges billed by entities that are not accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF), or the Accreditation Association for Ambulatory Health Care (AAAHC), or which do not have Medicare certification as an ASC facility Expenses for observation/status rooms and related services in excess of 48 hours that does not meet our criteria for coverage All charges All charges Extended care benefits/Skilled nursing care facility benefits Semiprivate room, board, services and supplies provided in a skilled nursing care facility (SNF) for up to 15 days per person per calendar year when: you are admitted directly from a covered inpatient hospital stay of at least 3 consecutive days; and you are admitted to the SNF for the same condition as the hospital stay; and your care is provided by an R.N., L.P.N., or L.V.N. and is directed and supervised by a doctor (M.D. or D.O.).
+Note: Preauthorization for these services is required.
 Call us at 1-800-410-7778.
-See Other services under You need prior Plan approval for certain services on page 18. all charges after 15 days (calendar year deductible applies) Note: Medicare Part A pays for the first 20 days of SNF confinements during a Medicare benefit period.
-No benefits are payable by us, including during a readmission, during the same benefit period as defined by Medicare.
-Not covered: All charges All charges • Custodial care (see Section 10, Definitions) • All charges after 15 days per person per calendar year
+See Other services under You need prior Plan approval for certain services on page 18.
+Note: Benefits are available only when this plan is the primary payor for health benefits.
+When another plan, including Medicare, is the primary payor, these benefits are not payable.
+Network: 10% of the Plan's allowance for up to 15 days per person per calendar year; all charges after 15 days Non-Network: 30% of the Plan's allowance for up to 15 days per person per calendar year and any difference between our allowance and the billed amount; all charges after 15 days Network: 20% of the Plan's allowance for up to 15 days per person per calendar year; all charges after 15 days (calendar year deductible applies) Non-Network: 40% of the Plan's allowance for up to 15 days per person per calendar year and any difference between our allowance and the billed amount; all charges after 15 days (calendar year deductible applies) Not covered: • Custodial care (see Section 10, Definitions) • All charges after 15 days per person per calendar year All charges All charges